 top of page

-• Writer's pictureBradley Ball
+Writer's pictureBradley Ball

 Are Revocable Trusts A Good Idea?

-According to Wikipedia, a trust is a legal entity that allows you to distribute all of your assets legally to your beneficiaries.
+A trust is a legal entity that allows you to distribute all of your assets legally to your beneficiaries.
 Generally, it is an easy process, but it can be complicated depending on your assets and family situation.

 What Is A Revocable Trust?